 In the event of an emergency, TCC have various systems in place for communicating information quickly.
-Some or all of these communication methods may be activated in the event an emergency notification needs to be sent to all or a segment of TCC community.
-These methods of communication at Pomona College include the mass notification system, Everbridge, Pomona College email system, campus public address system and/or emergency messages that scroll across computer screens.
-Pomona College may post updates during a critical incident on our emergency website.
+Some or all of these communication methods may be activated in the event an emergency notification needs to be sent to the TCC community.
+These methods of communication at Pomona College include the Everbridge mass notification system, the Pomona College email system, campus public address system and/or emergency messages that scroll across computer screens.
+Pomona College may post updates during a critical incident on its emergency website.